StrangeJay/DevOps-Project2/README.md

 ## Step 0 – Preparing prerequisites

-In order to complete this project, you will need an AWS account and a virtual server with Ubuntu Server OS.
+To complete this project, you will need an AWS account and a virtual server with Ubuntu Server OS.
-If you do not have one, endeavour to create one [here](https://aws.amazon.com/resources/create-account/)
+If you do not have one, endeavor to create one [here](https://aws.amazon.com/resources/create-account/)

 ### Creating Our EC2 Instance
 - Search for EC2 on the search bar, or find it in *Services*
-- On the EC2 page, click on launch instance
+- On the EC2 page, click on the launch instance button

 ![Screenshot_20221205_125856](https://user-images.githubusercontent.com/105195327/205633276-8188beb2-7287-45b5-b3b3-ac55b890b5c7.png)